 - We take a conservative estimate of ‘sustainable cash flow’ (which smoothes out booms and busts in corporate earnings) and then project conservative sustainable growth into the future.
 We apply a 10% discount rate for most securities (which is the return that we demand for owning the stock) and this generates our fair value estimate.
 We then set sell and buy targets for each security and invest appropriately.

-The below graph depicts what our cash flow model would have predicted as fair value for Microsoft stock through time if analysis was completed in 2000.
-Our estimated fair value for Microsoft is represented by the ‘hold zone’ on the graph which increases through time as the absolute value of free cash flows available to shareholders increase.
+The below graph depicts what our cash flow model would have predicted as fair value for Apple stock through time beginning in 2010.
+Our estimated fair value for Apple is represented by the ‘hold zone’ on the graph which increases through time as the absolute value of free cash flows available to shareholders increase.
 At any time if the actual stock price rises above this ‘hold zone’ we would be active sellers of the stock and any time it falls below we would be active buyers.
 We employ this same strategy for all individual securities we purchase.

 Strategic US Equity Sector Over Weights / Under Weights

 One of the largest determinates of investment returns within US equities is the investors allocation among industry sectors.
 Traphagen actively looks to overweight sectors that we feel will outperform the general market and underweight sectors that will underperform on a continuous basis.
 This provides superior risk adjusted returns versus simply holding the S&P 500 index.